electron/website/blog/electron-27-0.md

 The Electron team is excited to announce the release of Electron 27.0.0!
 You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://releases.electronjs.org/releases/stable).
 Continue reading for details about this release.

-If you have any feedback, please share it with us on [Twitter](https://twitter.com/electronjs), or join our community [Discord](https://discord.com/invite/electronjs)!
+If you have any feedback, please share it with us on [Twitter](https://twitter.com/electronjs) or [Mastodon](https://social.lfx.dev/@electronjs), or join our community [Discord](https://discord.com/invite/electronjs)!
 Bugs and feature requests can be reported in Electron's [issue tracker](https://github.com/electron/electron/issues).

 ## Notable Changes